SixArm/topics/topics/design-thinking/index.md

 # Design thinking

 Design thinking is a problem-solving approach that emphasizes empathizing with the end-user, to understand problems, ideate potential solutions, and iterate until a solution is achieved.
+Design thinking can apply to a wide range areas, from product design to user experience design to organizational design.
+It is a flexible and iterative process that allows designers to stay focused on the user's needs.

 The design thinking process typically involves five stages: